zgoey/azure_ml_project2/starter_files/README.md

    ![image](../screenshots/apache_bench.png)
 7. Create and publish a pipeline

-   In the final step of our project we create a pipeline aith a single AutoML step that takes the bankmarketing dataset as its input.
-We then publish this piepline and run it      from its REST endpoint.
+   In the final step of our project we create a pipeline with a single AutoML step that takes the bankmarketing dataset as its input.
+We then publish this pipeline and run it      from its REST endpoint.

    *Pipeline*
    ![image](../screenshots/pipeline.png)